Course: MLOps engineering

 docker login

-# latest is default version
+Enter the username and password.# latest is default version

 docker tag my_ml_service <username-on-dockerhub>/my_ml_service